hairymax/Face-AntiSpoofing/README.md

 ```

 ## Repository
-The required libraries are listed in the file `requirement.txt`
+The required libraries are listed in the file `requirements.txt`
 ```sh
 pip install -r requirements.txt
 ```